simonsobs/PSpipe/project/Planck_pspy/README_biref.rst

     python get_planck_data.py global_EB.dict

-then we read the Minami & Komatsu window functions and compute the associated mode coupling matrices
+Then we read the Minami & Komatsu window functions and compute the associated mode coupling matrices

 .. code:: shell